 “Minor species” are all animals other than humans that are not one of the major species.
 They include animals such as zoo animals, ornamental fish, parrots, ferrets, and guinea pigs.
 Some animals of agricultural importance are also minor species.
 These include sheep, goats, catfish, game birds, and honey bees among others.

 “The Minor Use and Minor Species Animal Health Act of 2004,” commonly referred to as the “MUMS act”, was signed into law on August 2, 2004.
 The law is intended to make more medications legally available to veterinarians and animal owners for the treatment of minor animal species and uncommon diseases in the major animal species.

 This law provides innovative ways to bring products to market for these small populations and is designed to help pharmaceutical companies overcome the financial roadblocks they face in providing limited-demand animal drugs.
-Before this legislation, pharmaceutical companies could rarely afford to bring such drugs to market, because the markets were too small to generate an adequate financial return.
+Before this legislation, pharmaceutical companies would rarely attempt to bring such drugs to market, because the markets were too small to generate an adequate financial return.